TortugaResearch/Tortuga.Shipwright/README.md

 If the trait is in the same project as the container, XML Docs will be automatically included in the generated code.

+This requires `DocumentationFile` to be enabled at the project level.

 Shipwright does not currently support XML Docs on traits defined in a different project.
 (This appears to be a limitation of Roslyn.)